noteab/dolphSol-Improvement-Macro/README.md

 # dolphSol Improvement Macro (dSIM)
+### DON'T DOWNLOAD THE MACRO FROM THE MAIN PAGE.
+FOLLOW THE INSTALLATION SECTION PLEASE 😭😭😭
  A macro for the Roblox game "Sol's RNG", including features such as obby completion and item collection.
 A work in progress - BuilderDolphin
  This Improved version of this macro includes many community request features.
 A work in progress - noteab